 *For undergraduate students, these are estimated expenses for a freshman living on campus and enrolled in 15 credit hours.
 For graduate students, these are estimated expenses for students living on campus and enrolled in 9 credit hours.

-†Actual cost will vary depending on residence hall and dining membership.
-Costs above for housing are based on the year rate for double occupancy.
+†Actual cost will vary depending on chosen residence hall and dining membership.
+Costs above for housing are based on the yearly rate for double occupancy.
+Cost will be adjusted for students who live off-campus or at home.

 How do I view my Cost of Attendance?

-To view your Cost of Attendance, log in to your my.nmsu.edu account and find your Award Overview under Financial Aid.
+To view your Cost of Attendance, log in to your my.nmsu.edu account and find your Award Overview under the Financial Aid section under Quick Links.

 Tuition and Fees will be determined based on the exact cost of the program (Undergraduate/Graduate) in which you are enrolled, and the credit hours you are taking in a single semester.